unioproject/tanglebeat/README.md

 Examples of the metrics are _transfers per hour or TfPH_, _average PoW cost per confirmed transfer_, _average confirmation time_.

-Tanglebeat makes available much more data about transfers.
+Tanglebeat publishes much more data about transfers thorough the open message channel.
 It can be used to calculate other metrics and to visualize transfer progress.

 ## ZeroMQ metrics